LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/reading/aggregation-functions/_index.md

 weight = 3
 +++

-Use the examples and links in the following tables to get familiar with the various SQL [Aggregation Functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/aggregate-functions-transact-sql?view=sql-server-ver15).
+Use the examples and links in the following tables to get familiar with the various SQL [Aggregate Functions](https://docs.microsoft.com/en-us/sql/t-sql/functions/aggregate-functions-transact-sql?view=sql-server-ver15).

 The following examples are using the BooksDB.